 - (a) The storage site shall be entirely surrounded with fencing to prevent access by unauthorized persons. - (b) A pipe-type or bottle-type holder that is to be installed on property under the exclusive control and use of the operating company shall be designed in accordance with construction design factors.
-The selection of these factors depends on the Location Class in which the site is situated, the clearance between the pipe containers or bottles and the fence, and the maximum operating pressure, as shown in Table 844.3-1.
+The selection of these factors depends on the Location Class in which the site is situated, the clearance between the pipe containers or bottles and the fence, and the maximum operating pressure, as shown in Table 344.3-1. - (c) The minimum clearance between containers and the fenced boundaries of the site is fixed by the maximum operating pressure of the holder as shown in Table 844.3.2.